Igawawen: Under the Kingdom of Kuku

 In Spanish documents, the Kingdom of Kuku was often referred to as "Reino de Azuagos", meaning the Kingdom of the Zwawa.
 But the French anthropologist, Émile Masqueray supports the idea that the Aït Ulqadi reigned only over the valley of Wad Sebaou and part of eastern Great Kabylia. Émile Masqueray says about Sidi Ahmed el-Kadi: "The precise witnesses of the natives limit the domination of the Lord of Kuku to the Wad Boubehir and Wad of the Amrawa.
 His influence undoubtedly extended much further; but, despite his musketeers and his cavalry, he was never master the mountain of Gawawa."'There is also no evidence that the Aït Ulqadi levied taxes on the central tribes of Djurdjura, such as the Aït Betrun, the Aït Iraten, and the Aït Mengellat, who were the strongest of the Zwawa in numbers, both weapons and manpower.
 According to Pierre Boyer, the territory of Kuku included the tribes of maritime Kabylia, and also those of the Aït Iraten and the Zwawa proper (the Aït Betrun and the Aït Mengellat), but these last were rather allies than submitted tribes.
 It should not be forgotten that the Zwawa, in the less restrictive sense of the term, are various confederations and tribes, and not a single united confederation, even if they speak the same language, have the same culture, and the same religion, and despite this, they were often allies to deal with foreign invasions, as in 1849 against the French, but also in 1830, 1857, and 1871 against the same enemy.

 While the Spaniards had control over some ports in the Maghreb, the Turks and the Kabyles supported each other against the Christian invaders, especially in the attempt to retake Béjaïa in 1512, where the Kabyles numbered 20,000 in the battlefield, but failed to retake the city.
-In 1555, there will be a new attempt, in which a large force of the Zwawa had participated to retake the city in the capture of Bejaia, which ultimately ended in success, and the Spanish were driven out of the city.
+Nevertheless, the Kabyles under Sidi Ahmed and Arudj Reis captured Jijel in 1514, Cherchell and Algiers in 1516, defeated the Spanish-Arab forces at Oued Djer in 1517 and participated in the Fall of Tlemcen in 1518.
+They also participated in the Capture of the Peñon of Algiers in 1530 and it was their efforts that secured the conquest of the whole country.